 If, in spite of these tactics, your senior loved one is agitated and staying awake during the nighttime hours, there are several actions you can take to help.
 First of all, remain calm and steer clear of arguing or getting into lengthy conversations.
 Simply provide reassurance that your loved one is safe and everything is all right.
 Identify if there is something your senior loved one needs, and after taking care of any particular concerns, delicately point out the time to your senior loved, and propose getting some sleep.
 The senior might also feel more comfortable in an alternate sleeping environment, such as in a favorite chair or guest bedroom, making use of nightlights or other soft, indirect lighting.

-As expert providers of home care in Ballwin and surrounding communities, the highly trained and experienced dementia care experts at Compassionate Nursing Services offer a great solution to sundowning or any other challenging behaviors.
+The highly trained and experienced dementia care experts at Compassionate Nursing Services offer a great solution to sundowning or any other challenging behaviors.
 We’re available to take the night shift and help older adults take part in comforting and enjoyable activities when sleep eludes them, allowing family caregivers the chance to get the rest they need.
 We even provide around-the-clock, live-in care to make sure seniors are safe and well taken care of any time of day.